2025 Measles Update

 Cases in Virginia

-• Watch for symptoms for 21 days after the date of your potential exposure.
-If you notice symptoms of measles, immediately isolate yourself by staying home.
-Contact your healthcare provider right away.
-If you need to seek healthcare, call ahead before going to your healthcare provider’s office or the emergency room to notify them that you may have been exposed to measles and ask them to call the local health department.
-This call will help protect other patients and staff.
+If you are experiencing symptoms of measles, contact your healthcare provider right away.
+Call ahead before going to your healthcare provider’s office or the emergency room to notify them that you might have been exposed to measles and ask them to call the local health department.
+This will help protect other patients and staff.

 Measles General Information